Waaqeffanna: The Qaalluu institution

 The Qaalluu is an important institution in the Oromo religious and social system.
 It serves to protect the Oromo culture and tradition.
 Qaalluu is from the Oromiffa word qull, which translates as 'pure, holy, sacred, blameless, black'.
 In the Qaalluu institution, the Qaallu (men) or Qaallitti/Ayyaantu (women) are believed to be messengers of Waaqa because they are attached to the Ayyaana.
 The Qaalluu/Qaallitti serve as high ranked priests and ritual leaders that can officiate for Waqeffanna among the Oromo.
 There are a variety of myths on how the first Qaalluu (high priest) originated.
-While some believe he fell from the sky and others claim he was found with the first black cow, there is no consensus on his divine origin.
+While some believe they fell from the sky and others claim they were found with the first black cow, there is no consensus on their divine origin.
 The Qaalluu and Qaallitti are believed to be the guardians of the laws of Waaqa.
 They live and perform ritual activities (dalalga) in the traditional Oromo ritual hall that is known as Galma.
 A myriad of factors including seniority, acceptance in the community, moral qualification, social status and other leadership qualities are taken into consideration when a Qaalluu/Qaalliti is chosen.

 As the messengers of Waaqa, the Qaalluu and Qaallitti have a moral and social responsibility to uphold the highest standards of ethics and practice it.
 The Qaalluu institution is expected to remain politically neutral and serve as a place of fair deliberation.
 Similarly, the priests are obliged to condemn tyranny and support the democratic Gadaa system of the Oromo.
 The Qaalluu/Qaalliti have the power to give or withhold blessings to the Gadaa leadership as they see fit.